-The beginnings of my Photograpy
+The beginnings of my Photography

 Although I began taking pictures in High School I did not really become proficient at it until I went off to Queen’s University in Kingston Ontario.
 This was where I began my love affair with cameras and the printed image.
+Unfortunately, I am somewhat compulsive and frequently my photography came ahead of my studies.

 My photography back then was all black and white: it was inexpensive and the developing was very tolerant of error.
 Following Henri Cartier-Bresson’s dictum that “your first 10,000 photographs are your worst”, I took lots of pictures; pictures by the 100 foot roll.
 Lots of them!